 No. This is one exception to the rule, and annuity payments may be used to settle a claim which the government may have against an individual.

-- 118 May an employee voluntarily assign his/her retirement deductions as security for a loan or other purpose? - 119 May an employee borrow from the retirement fund?
+- 118 May an employee voluntarily assign hislher retirement deductions as security for a loan or other purpose?
+No. - 119 May an employee borrow from the retirement fund?
+No.